 To clean your fitting rooms effectively, you will need a variety of cleaning supplies and equipment.
 Some essential items include:

-This can be used for general cleaning of surfaces such as walls, floors, and countertops.
+- All-Purpose Cleaner – For general cleaning of walls, floors, and countertops.

-Choose a disinfectant that is safe for use on metal surfaces to clean door handles, locks, and other hardware.
+- Disinfectant – Use a disinfectant safe for metal surfaces to clean door handles, locks, and hardware.
+Regular disinfection cleaning ensures a hygienic environment.

 Prepare Your Fitting Rooms for Cleaning